Mixed models: handling clusters

 12 1.33885528 4 3

 We can see that time is repeated within ID, with one measurement for each level of time.
+Table Variable parameters (one sample) also shows that we are simulating the correct design, because time has 4 levels (column Value) repeated within cluster ID.

 Note